mmshivesh/WebImageScraper/README.md

 `-s`	-	(s)earch term.

 `-c`	-	Include this flag to (c)ache the search query.
-The searches are cached using a simple pickle file at the location of `scraper.py` within the subfolder `/caches` with the same filename as the search query and extension `.cache`.
+The searches are cached using a simple pickle file at the location of `scraper.py` within a subfolder `/caches` with the same filename as that of the search query and an extension `.cache`.
+The pickle file is a simple list of urls.

 `-p`	-	If you wish to download from a pre-existing cache file, include the (p)ath of the cache file after this argument.